This is some general information on traveling to Hong Kong. Some of this we knew before we got there and some we learned along the way. I cover:

 Taxi/Uber - You can do it and it may make sense depending on where you are headed or if you come in late with a group, but it is generally a waste of money and only saves a little time.

-Airport Express Train - The train is easy to use, is available later than the buses, and has a free shuttle to get you closer to your final destination (depending upon the time).
+Airport Express Train - The train is easy to use, is available later than the buses.
 It is a bit more expensive than the bus, but also a bit faster.
 Discounted rates are available for group tickets and tickets can be purchased with a credit card at the airport.

 We used the train to get from the airport to Kowloon when we came in and it was a pleasant experience.
 We got glimpses of outside every now and then, but couldn’t see a ton.
 We purposely booked a hotel close to the Airport Express Terminal so we could crash as soon as we got in and that worked fairly well, except for the maze at the exit.
 Like many trains, this one lets you off in a mall that has an easily assessable taxi stand, but it is hard to find the way to the street in order to walk or get an Uber.
 These malls seem to be designed to keep you and can be very difficult to navigate, even if you do find a map.